francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 When we load our application in the browser (path ''), the HomeModule will be lazy loaded and the HomeComponent will be rendered.

-If we do a `ng serve` and open `http://localhost:4200/` we will be able to see a purple toolbar:
+If we execute `ng serve` and open `http://localhost:4200/` we will be able to see a purple-ish toolbar:

 <img src="/images/2017/angular-material-03.png">